 Pi Tau Sigma

-Every year, the organization designs, builds, markets and races mini Formula and Baja vehicles.
-SAE also has many opportunities to attend national automotive trade shows, listen to technical speakers about new developments in the automotive field, and provide many career opportunities to dedicated members.
+Every year, the organization designs, builds, markets and races mini Formula, Baja Supermileage, and Clean Snowmobile vehicles.
+SAE International also has many opportunities to attend national automotive trade shows, listen to technical speakers about new developments in the automotive field, and provide many career opportunities to dedicated members.
 For more information, email the faculty advisor, Paola Pittoni.